transmaxxing/transmaxxing.github.io/medical/HRT.md

 # Hormone Replacement Therapy (HRT)

+{: .highlight }
+> Prior to HRT be at a [healthy BMI](../passing/physical/FITNESS) - Obesity has been proven to be [higher risk for blood clot issues](https://pubmed.ncbi.nlm.nih.gov/18086925/) such as Deep Vein Thrombosis (DVT)

+{: .highlight }
+> Prior to HRT ensure that any health conditions that may compound with estrogen or AA administration - conditions that may affect liver or kidney function in particular

+***Read the information below - Mono-estradiol is preferred in patches or injections, if testosterone suppression isn't achieved you may need an AA***

 > First off you need to raise your estrogen levels, there are several options for this.
 A high estradiol dosage will by itself suppress testosterone down to within the normal female range.
 Many people do however start on lower dosage resulting in high testosterone unless anti-androgen is used.
 >
-> You do not need official prescription to start on hormones in most countries, typically it's easy and safe to simply buy it at an online store https://diyhrt.cafe
+> You do not need official prescription to start on hormones in most countries, typically it's easy and safe to simply buy it at an online store such as [DIYHRT.cafe](https://diyhrt.cafe)

 [TransFemScience](https://transfemscience.org/articles/) also hosts a wealth of information on HRT, including experimental treatments.